Latin Empire: Decline and fall

 As the one-year truce concluded after the failed Nicaean attack was nearing its end, the general Alexios Strategopoulos was sent with a small advance force of 800 soldiers (most of them Cumans) to keep a watch on the Bulgarians and spy out the defences of the Latins.

 When the Nicaean force reached the village of Selymbria, some 30 miles (48 km) west of Constantinople, they learned from some independent local farmers (thelematarioi) that the entire Latin garrison, as well as the Venetian fleet, were absent conducting a raid against the Nicaean island of Daphnousia.
 Strategopoulos initially hesitated to take advantage of the situation, since his small force might be destroyed if the Latin army returned too soon, and because he would exceed the emperor's orders, but eventually decided he could not squander such a golden opportunity to retake the city.

 On the night of 24/25 July 1261, Strategopoulos and his men approached the city walls and hid at a monastery near the Gate of the Spring.
 Strategopoulos sent a detachment of his men, led by some of the thelematarioi, to make their way to the city through a secret passage.
 They attacked the walls from the inside, surprised the guards and opened the gate, giving the Nicaean force entry into the city.
 The Latins were taken completely unaware, and after a short struggle, the Nicaeans gained control of the land walls.
 As news of this spread across the city, the Latin inhabitants, from Emperor Baldwin II downwards, hurriedly rushed to the harbours of the Golden Horn, hoping to escape by ship.
 At the same time, Strategopoulos' men set fire to the Venetian buildings and warehouses along the coast to prevent them from landing there.
 Thanks to the timely arrival of the returning Venetian fleet, many of the Latins managed to evacuate to the still Latin-held parts of Greece, but the city was lost.

 Nicaean general Alexios Strategopoulos found an unguarded entrance to the city, and entered it with only 800 troops, restoring the Byzantine Empire for his master, Michael VIII Palaiologos.

 The remaining Latin states ruled territories of present-day Greece, some of them until the 18th century, and are known as Latinokratia.

 Titular claimants

-For about a century thereafter, the heirs of Baldwin II continued to use the title of Emperor of Constantinople, and were seen as the overlords of the various remaining Latin states in the Aegean.
-They exercised effective authority in Greece only when actually ruling as princes of Achaea, from 1333 to 1383.
+Following the Byzantine recovery of Constantinople in 1261, Baldwin II and his successors continued to claim the imperial title and successive titular claimants sought military assistance in exchange for prospective political and commercial concessions.
+The title passed from Baldwin to his son Philip of Courtenay and subsequently through the female line to the Angevin princes of Taranto.

-James of Baux was the last of these Latin emperors to govern any imperial territory through Achaea.
-His reign lasted from 1374 until his death on 7 July 1383.
+In 1373, James of Baux inherited the last imperial title from his uncle Philip II of Taranto.
+In 1380, the Navarrese Company entered the Morea in his service as he asserted a competing claim to the Principality of Achaea against Joanna I of Naples.
+He was recognised as prince of Achaea from 1381 until his death at Taranto on 7 July 1383.